 Individuals can also consider applying for microloans from non-profits or turning to local organizations that may offer additional funding to minority community members who want to start a business.
 These short-term business loans can benefit those who are disproportionately disadvantaged and may not have access to many financial options.

 Many business owners cite accountability as an integral part of operating a successful enterprise.
 Accountability can not only mean a business owner is able to own up to mistakes and hold themselves up to a higher standard, but also ensure that one’s employees are also able to take responsibility in this way.

 Experts have reported that 93% of employees do not understand what their company stands for and are therefore unable to align themselves with the organization’s goal.
 Further, 85% of company leaders do not adequately define goals for their employees, while 84% avoid discussing accountability with their team.

 Being accountable can be beneficial to a company in the following ways:

 Making everyone in a company take responsibility for their respective actions may often require those in charge to set guidelines and clear expectations to follow.
-Making such adjustments where necessary can have positive impacts on a business in the long-run.
+Making such adjustments where necessary can have positive impacts on a business in the long run.

 As noted prior, operating a business can often mean inevitable preliminary failure.
 This means that an owner needs to be prepared for such highs and lows upon embarking on a small business venture.

-In fact, many entrepreneurs and business owners have had to fail numerous times before finally achieving success: individuals such as Walt Disney and Thomas Edison to more contemporary business people like Steve Jobs and Oprah Winfrey.
+Many entrepreneurs and business owners have had to fail numerous times before finally achieving success: individuals such as Walt Disney and Thomas Edison to more contemporary business people like Steve Jobs and Oprah Winfrey.

 Resilience is the ability to withstand hardship and recover from difficulties and trials.
-Being able to bounce back from a challenge in this way can not only speak to an individual’s ability to handle difficult circumstances but can also point to the potential of long term success.
+Being able to bounce back from a challenge in this way can not only speak to an individual’s ability to handle difficult circumstances but can also point to the potential of long-term success.